-Clinical outcome measures are popular tools to quantify the quality of life of patients which is affected clearly in patients with Idiopathic scoliosis can vary between back pain ,decreased pulmonary function, poor aerobic capacity, physical inactivity and limitations in the patients' functional and vocational life; especially with severe deformity.
-Also a weak self image, affection of mental health, depression and a poor social life that is more evident in female patients and those treated with braces or corrective surgery.
+Clinical outcome measures are popular tools to quantify the quality of life of patients which is affected clearly in patients with Idiopathic scoliosis can varying between back pain, decreased function, pulmonary aerobic poor capacity, physical inactivity and limitations in the patients' functional and vocational life; especially with severe deformity.
+Also a weak self-image, affection of mental health, depression and a poor social life that is more evident in female patients and those treated with braces or corrective surgery.